PregnancyPregnancy during travel carries important risks that should be considered carefully prior to booking the trip

 - Diagnosis and prompt treatment

-Pregnant women and those planning to conceive should be Aware of the risks, understand the importance of effective mosquito Bite prevention; DEET has a good safety record in pregnancy and DEET repellents of up to 50% concentration can be recommended .
+Pregnant women and those planning to conceive should be Aware of the risks, understand the importance of effective mosquito Bite prevention; DEET has a good safety record in pregnancy and repellents containing DEET at 50 percent concentration can be recommended .
 Appropriate Chemoprophylaxis should be taken and pregnant women should be aware of the symptoms of malaria (particularly high fever) and the importance of prompt Diagnosis and treatment.

 Contraindications, side effects and drug interactions must be considered carefully prior to prescribing antimalarials in pregnancy.

 Chloroquine and proguanil are safe in all trimesters.
 However, these drugs offer poor protection against malaria in many areas due to widespread Plasmodium falciparum drug resistance.
-Pregnant women who take proguanil should also take 5mg of folic acid daily, for at least the first trimester .
+Pregnant women who take proguanil should also take 5mg of folic acid daily, for the length of time that proguanil is taken .

 Doxycycline is contraindicated in pregnancy but may, in special circumstances, be considered if required before 15 weeks gestation where other options are unsuitable.
 The full course of doxycycline, including the four weeks after travel must be completed before 15 weeks gestation .
 The UK teratology information service (UKTIS) states that exposure to doxycycline at any stage in pregnancy would not usually be regarded as medical grounds for termination of pregnancy or any additional fetal monitoring.
 However, they highlight that other risk factors may be present in individual cases which may independently increase the risk of adverse pregnancy outcome.
 Clinicians are reminded of the importance of consideration of such factors when performing case specific risk assessments .

-Mefloquine can be prescribed in the second and third trimesters provided there are no contraindications.
-It seems unlikely that mefloquine is associated with adverse fetal outcomes and mefloquine can be used, with caution, in the first trimester.
-Use is justified if travel to a malarious area is essential and chloroquine-resistant P.falciparum risk is high.
+Mefloquine can be offered to pregnant women during the second and third trimesters and in the first trimester where travel to a high-risk area for P. falciparum malaria is unavoidable .
+It seems unlikely that mefloquine is associated with adverse outcomes for the fetus (unborn child).
 Inadvertent use of mefloquine just prior to or during the first trimester does not constitute grounds to terminate the pregnancy .